ytthuan/LeoSQLServerRServices/Galaxies/README.md

 **Data**: [Galaxy Zoo](https://www.galaxyzoo.org/) project was used as source of labeled training data.

-**Scripts**: The following scripts are provided
+**Scripts**: The following scripts are provided in the `SQLR` folder:

-- createTables.sql: create tables for trained models and scored data.
+- `createTables.sql`: create tables for trained models and scored data.
-- train_NN_model.sql: stored procedure for training NN model with Microsoft ML
+- `train_NN_model.sql`: stored procedure for training NN model with Microsoft ML
-- predict_NN_model.sql: stored procedure for scoring
+- `predict_NN_model.sql`: stored procedure for scoring
-- trigger_predict_model.sql: script to invoke scoring.
+- `trigger_predict_model.sql`: script to invoke scoring.
+This uses a trigger to run the scoring when a row is inserted into the `GalaxiesToScore` table.

 For end-to-end training and prediction the images could be downloaded from public storage.
 See this links for more info: